Dallinger/Dallinger/docs/Developing-Wallace-(setup-guide).md

 ***

-#### Detailed installation for setting up virtual environments in which to work on Wallace.
+#### Setting up a virtual environment

-If you would like to develop Wallace(or if you primarily use Python3), you will need to set up a virtual environment (you only need to run these commands once):
+If you would like to develop Wallace (or if you primarily use Python3), you will need to set up a virtual environment (you only need to run these commands once):

 ```
 pip install virtualenv